 Ginseng finds the optimal allocation using a constrained divisible-good allocation algorithm, which works in stages as described below.
-In each stage, Ginseng attempts a divisible good allocation by sorting the guests lexically by three qualities: first by their bid unit-price, second (to break ties) by their current holdings [61] and last by a random shuffle.
+In each stage, Ginseng attempts a divisible good allocation by sorting the guests lexically, first by their bid unit-price, second (to break ties) by their current holdings, and last by a random shuffle.
+Preferring the current holder when breaking ties reduces memory waste due to back-and-forth transfers of memory between guests [39].
+It also reduces the waste in comparison to a single PSP auction, in which tied guests are excluded from the allocation.
 Ginseng then allocates each guest its maximal desired quantities according to this order.

 If there are a guest g and a forbidden range R such that g ends up with a memory quantity inside R, then the allocation is invalid.
-This can happen if g is the last guest allocated some memory and there is not enough memory left to fulfill all of g's requested quantity.
+This can happen if g is the last guest allocated some memory and there is not enough memory left to fulfill g's entire request.
 Ginseng examines the social welfare of such invalid allocations.
-If such an invalid allocation gives a higher social welfare than the highest social welfare seen to date in a valid allocation, then Ginseng considers two constrained allocations instead of the invalid allocation.
-In the first one, guest g gets a memory quantity that is large enough to cover all of R. In the second one, g gets a memory quantity that is small enough such that it does not get any memory within R. The social welfare of the valid allocation.
+If such an invalid allocation gives a higher social welfare than the highest social welfare seen to date in a valid allocation, then Ginseng considers two constrained allocations instead of the invalid one.
+In the first, guest g gets a memory quantity large enough to cover all of R. In the second, g gets a memory quantity small enough such that none of it is in R. The social welfare of the valid allocation.
 5.2 Payment Rule

-The payments follow the exclusion compensation principle, as formulated by Lazar and Semret [32].
+The payments follow the exclusion compensation principle, as formulated by Lazar and Semret [21].
 Let q''k denote the memory that would have been allocated to guest k in an auction in which guest i does not participate and the rest of the guests bid as they bid in the current auction.
 Then guest i is charged a unit price p'i , which is computed as follows: